HOME WISE Uranium Project > Mining & Milling > Issues >

 > View MiningWatch release July 28, 2011

-The Mistissini Cree nation external link opposes Strateco Resources' Matoush uranium exploration project on its territory.
+The Mistissini Cree nation opposes Strateco Resources' Matoush uranium exploration project on its territory.
 This was announced by Chief Richard Shecapio at a public hearing held on Nov.
 23, 2010.
 The decision was taken after a meeting held in the community on Nov.
 22, he said.
 Quoting in particular the longterm effects on the environment and the animals, he declared that the uranium exploration "stands in sharp contrast to the fundamental values of the Cree".
 (La Presse Affaires Nov.
 23, 2010)

 On Nov.
-25, 2010, the Grand Council of the Crees external link (Eeyou Istchee) acknowledged and provided full support to the Cree Nation of Mistissini's decision to reject a proposal for a uranium exploration mine within their territory.
+25, 2010, the Grand Council of the Crees (Eeyou Istchee) acknowledged and provided full support to the Cree Nation of Mistissini's decision to reject a proposal for a uranium exploration mine within their territory.

 On July 19, 2010, the Canadian Environmental Assessment Agency (CEAA) announced the commencement of an Environmental Assessment for the Matoush Exploration Project.